srhoades10/AgingMetabModel/README.md

-# AgingMetabModel
+# Aging and diet mimetic discovery through metabolic modeling

-Metabolic modeling applied to anti-aging and diet mimetics
+Metabolic activity modeling at genome scale to inform modulators of lifespan and healthspan